reflectoring/reflectoring.github.io/content/blog/2022/2022-02-01-spring-boot-null-safety-annotations.md

 ## IDE Configuration

 **Please note that not all development tools can show these compilation warnings.
-If you don't see the relevant warning, check the compiler settings in IDE.**
+If you don't see the relevant warning, check the compiler settings in your IDE.**

 ### IntelliJ